dersuchendee/metaphorical-logic-augmented-generation/README.md

-# A Knowledge Augmented Generation Approach to Enhance Multimodal Analogical Reasoning
+# A Logic Augmented Generation Approach to Enhance Multimodal Analogical Reasoning

-This work  introduces a Knowledge-Augmented Generation (KAG) framework that combines knowledge graphs with Conceptual Blending-inspired prompts to capture implicit analogies.
+This work introduces a Logic-Augmented Generation (LAG) framework that combines knowledge graphs with Conceptual Blending-inspired prompts to capture implicit analogies.
 Applied to metaphor detection tasks, it outperforms baselines, enhances explainability, and even exceeds human performance in understanding visual metaphors.

 ## Table of Contents